Effect of health on intelligence: Industrial chemicals

 Certain toxins, such as lead, mercury, toluene, and PCB are well-known causes of neuro-developmental disorders.
 Recognition of these risks has led to evidence-based programmes of prevention, such as elimination of lead additives in petrol.
 Although these prevention campaigns are highly successful, most were initiated only after substantial delays.

 Policies to manage lead differ between nations, particularly between the developed and developing world.
 Use of leaded gasoline has been reduced or eliminated in most developed nations, and lead levels in US children have been substantially reduced by policies relating to lead reduction.
 Even slightly elevated lead levels around the age of 24 months are associated with intellectual and academic performance deficits at age 10 years.

 Certain, at least previously, widely used organochlorides, such as dioxins, DDT, and PCB, have been associated with cognitive deficits.

 A Lancet review identified 201 chemicals with the ability to cause clinical neurotoxic effects in human adults, as described in the peer-reviewed scientific literature.
 Most of them are commonly used.
 Many additional chemicals have been shown to be neurotoxic in laboratory models.
 The article notes that children are more vulnerable and argues that new, precautionary approaches that recognise the unique vulnerability of the developing brain are needed for testing and control of chemicals in order to avoid the previous substantial before starting restrictions on usage.
 An appendix listed further industrial chemicals considered to be neurotoxic.

-Alcohol and drugs

-Fetal alcohol exposure, causing Fetal alcohol syndrome, is one of the leading known causes of intellectual disability in the Western world.